SamvitJ/21BC-client/README.md

-To start the proof-of-payment header fields generator, make sure the [21 Bitcoin Library](https://github.com/21dotco/two1-python) is installed.
+To start the payment module, make sure the [21 Bitcoin Library](https://github.com/21dotco/two1-python) is installed.
 Then run
 ```
-python3 headers-generator.py
+python3 payment-module.py
 ```